thegetty/inventionofphoto-jekyll/texts/01_early_days.md

 — leaving the reduced silver still on the paper in the form of a fine Brown or Sepia tint — our picture becomes permanent.”
 Herschel then revised this letter, adding in a postscript to the second version that “on trial the Hyposulphite appears to answer perfectly the end.”[^13] So it was that on Friday, February 1, 1839, Talbot, carrying his “Camera Obscura pictures”[^14] with him, took a day-return ticket on the new train down to Slough.

 ![15097.png](../assets/images/15097.png)
-Figure 2.
-Julia Margaret Cameron (British, born India, 1815–1879), Sir John F. W.
+<figcaption>Figure 2.
+Julia Margaret Cameron (British, born India, 1815–1879),
-Herschel, 1867.
-Carbon print, 29.8 × 23.2 cm (11 3/4 × 9 1/8 in.).
-Los
+Sir John F. W. Herschel, 1867.
+Carbon print, 29.8 × 23.2 cm (11 3/4 ×
-Angeles, J. Paul Getty Museum, 84.XM.349.4
+9 1/8 in.).
+Los Angeles, J. Paul Getty Museum, 84.XM.349.4</figcaption>

 ![Queen-Victoria-Fig\_03r2\_73C.png](../assets/images/Queen-Victoria-Fig_03r2_73C.png)
-Figure 3.
-Antoine Claudet (French, 1797–1867), Portrait of William Henry Fox Talbot, ca. 1844.
-Daguerreotype, 9.5 × 8.4 cm (3 3/4 × 3 5/16 in.).
+<figcaption>Figure 3.
+Antoine Claudet (French, 1797–1867), Portrait of
+William Henry Fox Talbot, ca. 1844.
+Daguerreotype, 9.5 × 8.4 cm (3 3/4 ×
-Bradford, National Media Museum, 2003-5001/2/20882
+3 5/16 in.).
+Bradford, National Media Museum, 2003-5001/2/20882</figcaption>

 Herschel’s work with “hypo,” Talbot discovered, did indeed answer “perfectly the end” and was a vital contribution to the progress of this